jeremyrist/jeremyrist.github.io/tutorial-week-6.md

 3. Make sure that the height and width are the same!

-4. Change the border-raidus to 50%
+4. Change the border-radius to 50%

 -------------------------------------------------------